feniljain/knowledge-base/life/README.md

 - Optimism is the faith that leads to achievement.
 Nothing can be done without hope and confidence. - Helen Keller
 - You can, you should, and if you’re brave enough to start, you will. - Stephen King
 - The thing that is really hard, and really amazing, is giving up on being perfect and beginning the work of becoming yourself. - Anna Quindlen
+- Always do your best.
+What you plant now, you will harvest later. - Og Mandino
+- Either you run the day or the day runs you. - Jim Rohn
+- A day without laughter is a day wasted. - Charlie Chaplin
+- It takes courage to grow up and become who you really are. - E. E. Cummings
+- You cannot start the next chapter of your life if you keep re-reading the last one. - Michael McMillan
+- The best way out is always through. - Robert Frost
+- Soon is not as good as now - Seth Godin
+- We first make our habits, and then our habits make us. - John Dryden

 ## Books: